philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ![Screenshot of Chrome DevTools that shows that the three keypress events take 733ms to render.](devtools-sync.png)

 We can see there are a lot of red triangles, which is usually not a good sign.
 For every keystroke, we see a `keypress` event being fired.
-All three events run within one frame,[^4] causing that frame to take **733ms**.
+All three events run within one frame,[^4], which causes the frame to take **733ms**.
 That’s way above our average frame budget of 16ms.

 Inside this `keypress` event, our React code will be called, which causes the input value and the search value to update and then send the analytics notification.
 In turn, the updated state values will cause the app to rerender down to every individual name.
 That’s quite a lot of work that we have to do, and with a naive approach, it would block the main thread!